tahmid0369/Fake-Google-Accounts-Sign-In-Page-For-Phishing-Attacks-/README.md

+Main 1.0
+Only supports 'password' pages.

+Main 1.1
+'Email' with 'password' supports these two pages.

 # Phishing Awareness Simulation — Brief Introduction

 This is a specification and feature roadmap for an ethical and approved phishing-awareness simulation platform.
 The purpose is to provide educational training to users to increase security awareness and reduce risk; no real credentials will be collected and the platform is designed to be used in approved environments only.